chipster/chipster-openshift/k3s/README.md

 ### Tool development

 [Building a new container image](build-image.md) from version control repository is a good way to ensure that all hosts in a Kubernetes cluster are running the same version and the history of all previous versions is stored.
-However, commits and builds are usually to slow for any interactive development work.
+However, commits and builds are usually too slow for any interactive development work.
 There many ways to edit files faster:

 1. Open a shell with `kubectl exec` to the container and edit files directly in the container.
 2. Edit files on the host or on your laptop and copy files with with `kubectl cp` to the container.